Syberam/data-colors_patchwork/README.md

+⚠️ Not maintained ; some request endpoints are obsolete ⚠️

-# This is a usefull open project
+# This is an open project ; the almost useless kind
 ### Goal : how color data
 It consists of using generate color patchworks with differente sources of data.
 This project is made with Django.